Economic Injury Disaster Loan Emergency Advance (EIDL)

 If you are either considering applying, or already involved in the program, you can use this EIDL calculator to check your monthly installments, and review the possible repayment schedules created by different payback scenarios.

 Note that you can apply for both a Paycheck Protection Program (PPP) loan and a EIDL, as long as you don't use the funds from each loan for the same expenses.
+For the former, you may apply our Paycheck Protection Program loan calculator.

 Important note: the U.S. Small Business Administration (SBA) has suspended the first round of the Economic Injury Disaster Loan (EIDL) COVID-19 related assistance program (including EIDL Advances).
 Agricultural businesses, however, can apply again to the facility on a limited basis.
 Applicants who have already submitted their applications will continue to be processed on a first-come, first-served basis.
 For the timely follow-ups, check the.